Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 When the assessment is complete, the results display as shown in the following graphic:

-For Azure SQL Database, the assessments identify feature parity issues and migration blocking issues.
+For single databases or pooled databases in Azure SQL Database, the assessments identify feature parity issues and migration blocking issues for deploying to a single database or pooled database.

 - The SQL Server feature parity category provides a comprehensive set of recommendations, alternative approaches available in Azure, and mitigating steps to help you plan the effort into your migration projects.